The Absolute Best Garlic Herb Butter EVER

 At this point you can use it immediately, or shape it into a log.

 Fold the wax paper over the log and begin to roll it, keeping the cylinder shape as you go.
+Twist the ends of the wax paper so the cylinder is sealed tightly.

-Chill in Fridge
+Chill in the fridge.

 For the log of butter to hold its shape, it must be refrigerated for at least 2 hours.
 You can also pop it in the freezer and speed this part up to 30-45 minutes.

 - Pasta – Add a touch of lemon zest and juice to make an incredibly easy pasta sauce.
-It’s also delicious on Gnocchi.
+It’s also delicious on gnocchi.

 FAQs